 Phoenix Housing Market Forecast for 2026

-The outlook for the Phoenix housing market in 2026 is cautiously optimistic, with analysts projecting moderate growth in both property values and rental rates.
+The outlook for the Phoenix housing market through 2026 is cautiously optimistic, with analysts projecting moderate growth in both property values and rental rates across most segments of the market.

-While national economic variables—such as interest rates and inflation—remain important, local fundamentals are expected to drive stable demand and continued investment interest across the metro area.
+National economic variables like interest rates and inflation still matter.
+But local fundamentals are expected to drive stable demand and continued investment interest across the metro area, regardless of what happens at the Fed.

-Home prices in Phoenix are forecast to rise by 3.5% to 5.5% through 2026.
-With the current median sale price at $413,083, that would put the projected price range between $427,550 and $435,800 by early 2026.
-This growth reflects the market’s balance of affordability, supply limitations, and strong underlying demand.
+Home prices in Phoenix are forecast to rise by 3.5% to 5.5% through the end of 2026.
+Starting from a current median sale price of $413,083, that puts the projected price range between $427,550 and $435,800 by late 2026.
+This growth reflects the market’s balance of affordability, supply limitations, and strong underlying demand, as tracked by Redfin’s Phoenix market data.

-Price appreciation is likely to be strongest in:
+Price appreciation is likely to be strongest in the following areas and property types

 - South Phoenix – Driven by ongoing redevelopment and rising buyer interest.